List of Major League Baseball career assists leaders: First Basemen

 Eddie Murray, the all-time leader in assists by a first baseman.

 First base, or 1B, is the first of four stations on a baseball diamond which must be touched in succession by a baserunner in order to score a run for that player's team.
 A first baseman is the player on the team playing defense who fields the area nearest first base and is responsible for the majority of plays made at that base.
 In the numbering system used to record defensive plays, the first baseman is assigned the number 3.

 First basemen are most commonly credited with an assist when they field a ground ball and either throw the ball to the pitcher covering first base to retire the batter/runner or throw the ball to the shortstop covering the second base to force out a runner, perhaps beginning a double play.
 Other common ways in which first basemen gain an assist are by throwing out a runner attempting to reach third base or score, perhaps on a relay throw from the right fielder, throwing out a runner attempting to score on a squeeze play, rundown plays in which a runner is stranded between bases, throwing out a runner attempting to steal second base on a pickoff throw, and throwing to second base after catching a line drive to retire a runner before they can tag up.
 First basemen typically accumulate less than half as many assists as other infielders, partially because the ball is less frequently batted to the right side of the field, but also because in situations with a runner on first base, the first baseman will typically be stationed on or close to the bag to receiver a pickoff throw, reducing the area of the infield which they can easily cover.
 Because a right-handed first baseman needs to turn their body before throwing across the infield, left-handed first basemen are often preferred for defensive purposes; 10 of the top 14 career assist leaders are left-handed.

 Eddie Murray is the all-time leader with 1,865 career assists.
-Only 60 first basemen have recorded 1,000 or more career assists, with Paul Goldschmidt and Freddie Freeman being the only active.
+Only 60 first basemen have recorded 1,000 or more career assists, with Freddie Freeman and Paul Goldschmidt being the only active.

-Paul Goldschmidt, the active leader and 20th all-time in assists by a first baseman.
+Freddie Freeman, the active leader and 15th all-time in assists by a first baseman.

 Joey Votto holds the National League career record.

 Keith Hernandez held the National League career record for 17 years.

 Rafael Palmeiro holds the American League career record.

 George Sisler held the major league career record for 58 years.

 Fred Tenney held the National League's single-season and career records for 77 years each.